 A more neutral option to Coke.
 Great for a Tequila Pop too, if you happen to uncover a dusty bottle of Jose Cuervo in the corner of your storeroom (God knows what it was doing there).

 Don’t stinge on garnishes.
-The cheapest category on this list, but the easiest way to differentiate a gent’s bar drinks from Zouk pre-drinking by the river.
+The cheapest category on this list, but the easiest way to differentiate a classy home bar service from a slipshod one.

 Sliced or peeled, a perfect finishing touch.

 Get the intimate party going with some cherry popping fun.

 While very technically not a garnish, it completes many cocktail recipes.
 Highly D.I.Y.-able.

 SERIOUSLY MAN’s take on many classic cocktails with a basic home bar.